 Before You Start

 1. Know which tax year matters.
-The FAFSA and CSS Profile use prior-prior year tax returns.
-For a student entering college in fall 2026, that means 2024 returns.
-Make sure they are filed and processed long before you open the form.
+The FAFSA and the CSS Profile use prior-prior year tax returns.
+For a student entering college in fall 2026, that means your 2024 returns.
+I make sure ours are filed and processed long before I open the form, because chasing a missing 1040 in November is the worst.

-2. This is the student's application, not the parent's.
-A parent almost always sits at the keyboard, but the account, the signature, and the data belong to the student.
-Set it up that way from day one.
+2. This is your student's application, not yours.
+I sit at the keyboard, but the account, the signature, and the data belong to my kid.
+I set it up that way from day one, and it made every renewal year easier.

-3. The student creates their FSA ID first.
-It is their digital fingerprint tied to their legal name, Social Security number, and personal email.
-Use an email the student will still have access to four years from now — not a high school address that gets deactivated at graduation.
+3. Your student creates their FSA ID first.
+It is their digital fingerprint, tied to their legal name, Social Security number, and personal email.
+Use an email they will still have in four years, not the high school address that gets deactivated at graduation.
+I learned that one the hard way.

-4. Then a contributor parent creates their own FSA ID.
-If the student is a dependent under 24, at least one parent must have an FSA ID to provide consent and signature.
+4. Then you create your own FSA ID as the contributor parent.
+If your student is a dependent under 24, at least one parent needs an FSA ID to provide consent and signature.
 Create the parent ID after the student's, never before.

 The CSS Profile

 6. Roughly 200 colleges require the CSS Profile for institutional aid.
 Most are private and many are highly selective.
-Check each college's financial aid page directly — published lists are not always current, and missing this form at a CSS school can mean missing out on tens of thousands of dollars in institutional grant aid.
+Check each college's financial aid page directly.
+Published lists are not always current, and missing this form at a CSS school can mean missing out on tens of thousands of dollars in institutional grant aid.
+I check every year because schools change their rules.

-7. The CSS Profile asks more, and asks deeper.
+7. The CSS Profile asks more, and it asks deeper.
 Home equity, small business value, non-custodial parent income, retirement contributions.
 It is a fuller financial X-ray than the FAFSA.
 Plan an evening for it, not a lunch break.
+I pour a glass of wine and settle in.

 Filing the FAFSA

 9. Know who counts as the parent.
-For divorced, separated, or never-married families, the parent who provided the most financial support in the prior 12 months is the one who files — not necessarily the custodial parent.
+For divorced, separated, or never-married families, the parent who provided the most financial support in the prior 12 months is the one who files, not necessarily the custodial parent.
 Get this wrong and the whole application is wrong.
+I have watched friends redo the whole thing because of this.

-10. Watch the earliest deadline on your list.
+10. Watch the earliest deadline on the list.
 If your student is applying Early Decision or Early Action, the financial aid deadline can be as early as November 1 or November 15.
-Treat the earliest school's deadline as your deadline for everyone.
+I treat the earliest school's deadline as my deadline for everyone, otherwise I lose track.

 11. You can list up to 20 colleges on the current FAFSA.
 If your student is applying to more, studentaid.gov explains how to add additional schools after processing.

-12. The order of schools usually does not matter — except in a handful of states that require an in-state public to be listed first for state aid eligibility.
+12. The order of schools usually does not matter, except in a handful of states that require an in-state public to be listed first for state aid eligibility.
 Check your state's rules before you submit.
+I always double-check ours.

 13. Financial aid deadlines are not standardized.
 Every college sets its own.
-Build a spreadsheet, sort by deadline, and treat those dates with the same respect as the admissions deadline.
-A late aid form can cost a family real money.
+I keep a spreadsheet, sort by deadline, and treat those dates with the same respect as the admissions deadline.
+A late aid form has cost families I know real money.

 The Common Mistakes

 14. 529 plans owned by a parent for the student are parent assets, not student assets.
 This matters a lot.
-Parent assets are assessed at roughly 5.6 percent toward the family contribution.
+Parent assets are assessed at roughly 5.6 percent toward your Student Aid Index.
 Student assets are assessed at 20 percent.
-Misplacing a 529 can quietly raise your expected contribution by thousands.
+Misplacing a 529 can quietly raise your Student Aid Index by thousands.
+I almost did this the first year.

 15. Do not double-count an asset.
-If you list the same bank account or investment under both parent and student, or in two different boxes on the CSS Profile, you can artificially inflate your family contribution and reduce your aid.
+If you list the same bank account or investment under both parent and student, or in two different boxes on the CSS Profile, you can artificially inflate your Student Aid Index and reduce your aid.
+Slow down on the asset pages.

 16. Answer the 'do you intend to apply for need-based aid?' question on the college application honestly.
 Checking 'no' and then submitting a FAFSA creates confusion in the aid office, and at some schools it can disqualify your student from institutional grant aid entirely.
 If you might apply, say yes.